 The richness and value of biobanks depend on both, the stored materials and the collected demographic and health data, including images.
 The Department of Research Data Management (RDM) advices researchers about data collection, enrichment, and sharing.
 Jointly, the Biobank and RDM take care for the inclusion of metadata of biobank collections in local and (inter)national catalogs hosted by the Health Data Space Amsterdam (HDSA) and the integrated health data infrastructure Health-RI.

-For other questions related to the research life cycle in Amsterdam UMC, you can consult Research Support (RS).
+For other questions related to the Research Roadmap of Amsterdam UMC, you can consult Research Support (RS).